Malaaaa/map_marker/README.md

 -- use google map display and qurey location infomation.

--- use Geonames api get TimeZone id

--- use Redux Toolkit, React Thunk manage statement. (sync and async)
+-- use Redux Toolkit manage statement.

 ## 💄 Project Setup